Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 Peer Cache needs to be handled with care – but implemented correctly.
 It has certain advantages of being tightly integrated with SCCM.

-They work well together and enable the efficient way for bandwidth optimization (SCCM Bandwidth Optimization) in SCCM.
+They work well together and enable an efficient way for bandwidth optimization (SCCM Bandwidth Optimization) in SCCM.
 Below is a graphical diagram representing the Client download source:

 References